aeslaughter/moose/docs/content/utilities/moosedown/core.md

 ## Block Content id=core-block

+In general, most block level syntax accepts key-value pair settings.
+Where the settings appear within the block level syntax varies and is detailed in each section below.
+However, the settings are applied in a uniform manner.
+Foremost, the key and value are separated by an equal (`=`) sign +without spaces+ surrounding.
+The value may contain spaces, with the space after the equal sign being the exception.

+If syntax has settings the key-value pairs, the default value (if any), and a short description will be provided in a table.
+For example, [code-settings] lists the available settings for the fenced code blocks discussed in the [fenced-code] section.

-### Code
+### Code id=fenced-code
-Code snippets are created by enclosing the code for display in triple backticks (```), as shown in.
+Code blocks or snippets---as shown in [fenced-code-example]---are created by enclosing the code for display in triple backticks (```), this is commonly referred to as fenced code blocks.
+Two requirements exist for creating the code blocks:

+1. the backticks must be proceeded by an empty line and
+1. the backticks must start at the beginning of a line.

+Settings for code blocks are defined by key-value pairings that follow the backticks;
+[code-settings] lists the available settings for code blocks.

-!devel! example caption=Basic fenced code block. id=code-block-example
+!devel! example caption=Basic fenced code block. id=fenced-code-example
 ```language=bash
 export METHOD=opt
 ```
 !devel-end!

-Settings for code blocks are code block are defined by key-value pairings that follow the backticks;
-[code-settings] lists the available settings for code blocks.

-!devel settings module=moosedown.extensions.core object=Code id=code-settings caption=Foo
+!devel settings module=moosedown.extensions.core object=Code id=code-settings caption=Available settings for fenced code blocks.

 ### Quotations
 Quote blocks are created by starting a line with the `>` character, with a single trailing